 Sharon holds a Physics degree from MIT and a certificate in nonprofit Board leadership from BoardSource.
 She has taught design at all levels, including as an instructor in Museum Studies programs at Seton Hall, Bank Street, and Pratt Institute, where she also led a graduate-level Toy Design Studio.
 She currently serves on the Design Advocacy Board for University of Kentucky’s School of Design.

-Hanns Lee is a Managing Director with Hines in its Office of Innovation where he is leading strategic new economy initiatives within Hines’ global portfolio including the launch of its flexible workplace platform.
-Hanns has nearly 20 years of experience in acquiring, developing and managing Class A office buildings, office campuses and office-anchored mixed-use projects.
-Previously he served as the Irvine Company’s and Lowe Enterprises’ top executive for their respective Northern California regions.
+Hanns Lee oversees Hines’ San Francisco Bay Area transaction, development, and asset management.
+Prior to this role, he served as Head of Hines Workplace Services and led the development and launch of a new, flexible space / office hospitality / workspace-as-a-service platform for Hines’ global portfolio.
+In addition, he served as a managing director in Hines’ Office of Innovation focusing on portfolio future-proofing and proptech initiatives.
+Hanns has over 20 years of experience in acquiring, developing and managing Class A office buildings, office campuses and office-anchored mixed-use projects.
+He previously served as the Irvine Company’s and Lowe Enterprises’ top executive for their respective Northern California regions.
 Hanns earned his MBA from the Wharton School at the University of Pennsylvania after serving as a military officer in the U.S. Army Corps of Engineers and earning his B.S. in civil engineering from Stanford University.

-Mr. Reynolds has served as our Chief Development Officer since December 2018, prior to which he served as our Co-Chief Development Officer since the formation transaction.
+Mr. Reynolds has served as the Chief Development Officer at JBG SMITH since December 2018, prior to which he served as the Co-Chief Development Officer since the formation transaction.
 Mr. Reynolds worked at JBG from May 2003 until the formation transaction, serving as a JBG partner and on the Management Committee and was responsible for overseeing the development group.
 Mr. Reynolds has over 20 years of real estate experience.
 Prior to joining JBG, he worked in development for Gables Residential.

 Mr. Reynolds received his Bachelor of Arts from the University of Western Ontario and a Master of Business Administration from the University of North Carolina’s Kenan-Flagler Business School.